Are you looking for things to do in Antigua, Guatemala?

 Another one of the best things to do in Antigua, Guatemala is to go to the various handicraft stores dotted around this mazed city.

-These are exceptional venues; the kind of place that makes it easy for you to just have some fun, looking at obscure handicrafts and talking to locals.
+These are exceptional venues; the kind of place that makes it easy for you to have fun, looking at obscure handicrafts and talking to locals.

 If you do choose to go shopping here then you can enjoy buying some special hand-crafted equipment and items.